 I found this under my patio table in the backyard yesterday.
 Yikes!
 I really don't like snakes, but can deal with them when necessary.
 Fortunately, my husband was home.
 So he dealt with the snake (It's a good snake, says he.) while I took the dogs for a walk.
 It turns out he was right.
 The snake is a Eastern Hognose Snake (Heterodon platirhinos).
 In Arkansas, our poisionous snakes include Copperhead / Pigmy Rattlesnake, Cottonmouth, Timber Rattlesnake / Coral Snake, Western Diamondback Rattlesnake.
-Comparative risks tables place the annual death from drownings at more than 6,000 and the annual deaths from snake bites at 5.5.- Preventing systemic absorption of the toxin which may be done with compressive dressings and immobilization of the bitten extremity.
+Comparative risks tables place the annual death from drownings at more than 6,000 and the annual deaths from snake bites at 5.5.

 - If signs of envenomation begin to occur, a constriction band to impede lymphatic flow should be placed on the extremity, proximal to the bite.
 Transport to a hospital should take place immediately.